UmarKhattab09/LatentLab/README.md

 # Latent Lab

 Latent Lab is an interactive Streamlit app for exploring, visualizing, and searching AI-generated image and text embeddings.
 It uses a CLIP-based encoder to embed images and text, stores them in a vector database (FAISS), and provides 2D/3D visualizations (UMAP, t-SNE, PCA) and similarity search.
+Moreover, you can understand (Encoder/Decoders) and how they work to encode and decode the image to learn patterns.

 ## Features
 - Upload images or enter text to encode into a shared latent space